pranavkirtani/realtime-chat-app/docs/dev docs/index.md

 1. As the application will scale with more users, it wont be possible to manage all users in memory.
 Better to use a Database.This could help both in managing users as well as message history.
 2. Currently a single server is maintaining the list of socket connections.
 This wont scale, perhaps Redis pub sub integration.
+3. Store rate limit in DB as well incase we want to in future to have separate rate limits for premium and normal users.

 ### Security